EvaFrossard/EvaFrossard.github.io/index.md

 ## Why should you trust us ?

 Why us and not some wanabee adviser on YouTube ?
-Well, because we based all our work on a scientific, multi-dimensional, and extensive dataset... **YouNiverse**[1].
+Well, because we based all our work on a scientific, multi-dimensional, and extensive dataset... **YouNiverse** (see more information in the tab Ressources).
 This dataset, released in 2021 is a precious ingredient in our recipe, because Youtube is such a colossal platform that it is quite discouraging to try and sample it.
-With data from over 136k channels and 72.9M videos published between May 2005 and October 2019.
+It is composed of data samples from over 136k channels and 72.9M videos published between May 2005 and October 2019.
 Cool, right ?
 Well that's our biggest asset in this quest for recovery.
-It is a long, tidious process, with the main negative aspect being the fact that he only sampled english-speaking videos... oups.
-Lots of things to say about this great dataset, if you're eager to know just check the below easter egg :)))
+It is a long, tedious process, with the main negative aspect being the fact that only english-speaking videos were integrated into the database... oups.
+Lots of things to say about this great dataset, if you're eager to know just check the below easter egg were:)))

 ![](/assets/img/fakeytb.jpeg)